AntonBangoura/AWS_certification_documentation/Readme.md

 ### :fr: You will find in each file a detailed description of each aws product in French and English :fr:
-For Russian translation contact me at
+For Russian translation and comments about the use, contact me at: https://www.linkedin.com/in/anton-bangoura-68a2151a2/